 1. Talk to your editor(s) when you are ready to hand off the file to one of them (if you are working in person or cannot leave the file open until your editor(s) are finished working in the file).
 Once you have verified that your chosen recipient is now hosting the file, you may exit out of the file.
 Once the file is completed, your editor(s) will then be able to return the finished file to you via your shared cloud folder or other method you have prearranged.

 2. Before you head home from an in-person location, it’s a good idea to place a copy of all .ecl and .opus files in your shared cloud folder.
 This way, if your editor(s) runs into any problems before you reach home, she can retrieve those files and use them even if you are not available at that point in time.

 Perfect Partners Transcript Brigade members are available to work with you to walk you through setting up and practicing using Connection Magic.
 If you are booking with us for your first Connection Magic job, we will be happy to provide this service free of charge prior to the commencement of the actual job.
 If you would simply like to practice with Connection Magic and run a test session with one of our team members, we offer a standalone training service with pricing starting at $25 per 15-minute interval of session time.

 Connection Magic is an awesome way to produce transcripts in the most timely and efficient manner imaginable.
 When you work with the Perfect Partners Transcript Brigade, you are working with some of the most experienced users of Connection Magic available today.
-Individually and collectively, our team members have participated in hundreds of CM sessions since Connection Magic’s introduction.
+Individually and collectively, our team members have participated in thousands of CM sessions since Connection Magic’s introduction.
 Connect with us and watch the Magic happen!